 Cruise ship personnel with a local work address may register for a visitor card.
 There is a charge of $20 for this card.
 The card allows checkout of five items at a time.

-A borrower's card issued by any of the Capital City Libraries may be used at any of the other member libraries--Douglas, Valley, Juneau, Alaska State Library, and University of Alaska Southeast Egan Library, Anchorage Public Libraries, Valdez Consortium Library, and the University of Alaska Anchorage library system, and the Matanuska-Susitna library network.
+A borrower's card issued by any of the Capital City Libraries may be used at any of the other member libraries--Douglas, Valley, Juneau, Alaska State Library, University of Alaska Southeast Egan Library, Anchorage Public Libraries, Valdez Consortium Library, and the University of Alaska Anchorage library system, and the Matanuska-Susitna library network.

 Lost or stolen cards should have the barcode cancelled as soon as possible to prevent unauthorized use.
 This may be done by phone.
 (907-586-5249).